“Wait…You’re leaving, too?”

-The Key Action: The one-on-one is all about them.
-Come with questions and an eagerness to understand their point of view, so you can improve their work situation.
+Takeaway: One-on-ones are all about them.
+Come with questions and an eagerness to understand their point of view, so you can fix what’s causing your employee turnover.

 5) Follow through & take action.

-The best way to build trust with people that might leave is to *take action* on the feedback they give you.
-You may not be able to fix all the problems, but even small, incremental progress can really improve people’s morale and attitude.
+The best way to build trust with employees that might leave is to take action on the feedback they give you.
+You may not be able to fix all the problems, but even small, incremental progress can really improve employee morale and attitude.

 Chances are, in your first meeting they won’t tell you the deepest, hardest problems bothering them.
 Instead, you’ll likely get 1 or 2 smaller things that they will use as a test as to whether they can trust you, and to see if anything will change.

 If you do nothing at this point, you’ve lost.
 They’ll say to themselves, “James and Susan were right…nothing’s ever going to change around here.”

 If their honesty is deflected or punished in any way, you’ll never get any truth from them again…until their exit interview.
 However, if you do start showing that progress, you can slowly win them back and get to the bottom of the problems plaguing the team.